Deolinda1506/alu_web-scraping-and-data-visualization_b4/readme.md

 # Web Scraping and Data Visualization Project

-This project enables web scraping and data visualization for various e-commerce websites.
+This project enables web scraping and data visualization for various e-commerce websites with JS and JQuery for visualization.

 ## Usage